launchbadge/sqlx/README.md

 >     -   Support for reading and writing `binary` and `varbinary` data
 >     -   Support for reading and writing `date`, `dateime`, and `datetimeoffset` data using the `chrono` feature.
 >     -   Multiple bug fixes around string handling, including better support for long strings
+>     -   Support for packet chunking, which fixes a bug where large bound parameters or large queries would fail

 <h1 align="center">SQLx</h1>
 <div align="center">